factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/permission/README.md

 # Permissions (attribute based)

-Factoryfx supports setting attribute permissions to limit write access.
+FactoryFX supports setting attribute permissions to limit write access.

 The check is secure because it is done on the server side yet also more complex because a user management is needed.
 Alternatively, the editing can also be deactivated in the GUI only.